-The procedure of arrest and duties of police officer (Section 41B of CrPC)
+The procedure of arrest and duties of a police officer (Section 41B of CrPC)

 a) The police officer shall note an accurate, clear identification and visibility of his name, which will facilitate easy identification.

 b) The police officer needs to prepare a memorandum of the arrest.
-Minimum of one witness shall attest the memorandum of arrest.
-The witness shall be the family member of the arrested person or reputable person from the locality.
+A minimum of one witness shall attest to the memorandum of the arrest.
+The witness shall be the family member of the arrested person or a reputable person from the locality.

 c) The officer shall require to take the countersignature of the arrested person.